niekbouman/ctbignum/README.md

 This is a header-only template library for fixed-width "small big-integer" computations, for use during run-time as well as compile-time.
 By "small big integers", we mean numbers with a few limbs (in other words, a few hundred bits), typically occurring in cryptographic applications.

+Important note: __not all functions in the library are constant-time__ (when used at run-time); only those for which this is explicitly indicated.

 Currently, the library is a __work in progress__ and supports the following operations
 - addition, __*formal verification: correctness using [SAW](https://saw.galois.com/) and constant-timeness using [ct-verif](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_almeida.pdf)*__ ![new][newpic]
 - subtraction,